backdrop-contrib/slick/docs/UPGRADE.md

    with Slick 3.x till they have time to update to the new Slick codebase.

-7. Regenerate CSS/ JS at `/admin/config/development/performance` as this affects libraries changes (Routines: Uncheck options.
+7. Regenerate CSS/ JS at `/admin/config/development/performance` as this affects libraries changes.

+   **Routines**: Uncheck options.
 Save.
 Clear cache.
-Verify).
+Verify.

 ***
 Shortly, do it one at a time.
 Not all at once like usual.
 If you are feeling adventurous, feel free to do it all at once at your own risk.
-If you modified Slick templates, be sure to update, see SLICK 3x CHANGES below.
+If you modified Slick templates, update templates, see SLICK 3x CHANGES below.
 ***

 ### If you stored optionsets in codebase, ignore if you don't: